 Do not install emitters and receivers in "retroreflective" mode, with less than a 45° angle of incidence, as shown.

-Sensing could be unreliable in this configuration; an increased risk of harm could result.
+Sensing may be unreliable in this configuration and result in a serious bodily injury or death.

 Figure 6.
-Never use EZ-SCREEN Type 2 sensors in a retroflective mode.
+Using EZ-SCREEN Type 2 sensors in a retroreflective mode